Goal

 If volatility is constant, long iron butterfly spreads do not show much of a loss until it is very close to expiration and the stock price is close to the center strike price.
 In contrast, long straddles suffer much more from time erosion and begin to show losses early in the expiration cycle as long as the stock price does not move beyond the breakeven points.

 Furthermore, while the potential profit of a long iron butterfly spread is a “high percentage profit on the capital at risk,” the typical potential dollar profit of one iron butterfly spread is “low.”
-As a result, it is often necessary to trade a large number of iron butterfly spreads if the goal is to earn a “large profit” in dollars.
+As a result, a trader may trade more iron butterfly spreads if the goal is to earn a “large profit” in dollars.
 Also, one should not forget that the risk of a long iron butterfly spread is still 100% of the net debit paid plus commissions.
 Therefore, if the stock price remains near the center strike price as expiration approaches, a trader must be ready to close out the position before a large percentage loss is incurred.

 Patience and trading discipline are required when trading long iron butterfly spreads.
 Patience is required because this strategy profits from trending stock price movement outside the range of strike prices, and stock price action can be unsettling as it rises and falls around the highest or lowest strike price as expiration approaches.
 Trading discipline is required, because, as expiration approaches, “small” changes in stock price can have a high percentage impact on the price of a butterfly spread.
 Traders must, therefore, be disciplined in taking partial profits if possible and also in taking “small” losses before the losses become “big.”